FrozenWolf-Cyber/Dog-Breed-Classifier/README.md

 # Dog Breed Classifier
-I tunned different Pytorch pre trained models like ResNet50 , Wide ResNet_50.2 , VGG16 and a custom CNN model to classify a dog image among 120 breeds.
+I tuned different Pytorch pre trained models like ResNet50 , Wide ResNet_50.2 , VGG16 and a custom CNN model to classify a dog image among 120 breeds.
 The training dataset can be collected from [here](http://vision.stanford.edu/aditya86/ImageNetDogs/images.tar).

 ## Results :